sorgerlab/indra/indra/resources/README.txt

 - A table containing UniProt subcellular locations and their descriptions
 - Download link: http://www.uniprot.org/locations/?sort=&desc=&compress=no&query=&force=no&preview=true&format=tab&columns=id

+[name]_hierarchy.rdf
+- The INDRA hierarchy graphs used for preassembly

 Files that are manually curated
 -------------------------------